torrentg/ccruncher/trunk/deps/readme.txt

-This directory contains third part projects used by CreditCruncher.
+This directory contains third party code distributed with CCruncher.
-Exist a subdirectory for each related project required at compilation time.
 More info at $CCRUNCHER/doc/html/dependencies.html.